IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 All the generators must be defined as columns of these files.

-If you have daily inflows data just input the daily amount at the first hour of every day if the ESS have daily or weekly storage capacity.
+If you have daily energy inflows data just input the daily amount at the first hour of every day if the ESS have daily or weekly storage capacity.

 Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Inflows are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.
+Energy inflows are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

 Energy outflows
 ---------------